The TerraMar Project: TerraMar (UK)

 TerraMar (UK) was a separate private limited company in the United Kingdom.
 It was incorporated in August 2013 in England and Wales, with the directors being Maxwell, Lucy Clive and Catherine Vaughan-Edwards.
 The company was run by Maxwell with a similar mission to the TerraMar Project.

 The mission of the charity TerraMar (UK) was published as "the conservation, protection, and improvement of the environment" and, in particular, "the oceans, seas, coastlines and tidal areas", including "the conservation and protection of endangered marine flora and fauna, and the education of the public in the fields of marine conservation, marine ecology and related areas".

-TerraMar (UK) was reported by The Times to have joined the "secretive messenger app service" on 10 August 2019, the same date on which Epstein died in prison.
+TerraMar (UK) was reported by The Times to have joined the "secretive messenger app service Telegram" on 10 August 2019, the same date on which Epstein died in prison.
 The application for the UK organization to be officially closed was made on 4 September 2019, with the first notice in The London Gazette made on 17 September 2019.

 The company was listed as active, with a Salisbury address, until the company was listed as officially dissolved on 3 December 2019.